geireann/dot.dot.data/data-deliverable-report.md

 Although one may think that there are relatively few ethical problems arising from the project, due to the nature of chess, but that is in fact not the case.
 The most significant ethical problem has to do with the gender imbalance that exists in our data, but there are also geographical boundaries for chess players, as well as some that discriminate based on age.

 - **Gender in Chess**<br>
-Since we decided to only evaluate players who are ranked above 2650, this also means that we only have one female identifying member in our dataset ([Source](ratings.fide.com/top.phtml?list=women)).
+Since we decided to only evaluate players who are ranked above 2500, this also means that we only have 16 female identifying member in our dataset ([Source](ratings.fide.com/top.phtml?list=women)).
 Although gender identity and sex do not impact chess performance, women have been historically underepresented in chess as the are fewer female chess players to begin with ([Source](https://journals.sagepub.com/doi/full/10.1177/0956797620924051)).

 - **Age & Elo Ratings**<br>
 Another point that we need to consider is the ranking system that we are using: Elo.
 Although Elo is universally accepted, evidence has suggested that the rating understimates younger or inexperienced players and that their Elo ratings fall behind their actual performance.
 This understimarion is relevent to the gender comparison, as female identifying chess players are generally much younger (Mean = 21.6, Standard Deviation = 13.5) than their male counterparts (Mean = 36.8, Standard Deviation = 18.8)([Source](https://journals.sagepub.com/doi/full/10.1177/0956797620924051)).